 10221, 10229, 10305 and 10311 Lake Shore Boulevard

 In 1906, Hays became vice-president of the reorganized Turner Manufacturing Co. with O. M. Stafford as president, Martin Marks secretary, and George Hodgson as general manager.
 They built the company into Cleveland Worsted Mill Company.
-It was said that enough cloth was woven each year to make two million suits.
+Many people said that sufficient cloth was woven each year to make two million suits.

 Kaufman Hays was born on March 9, 1835, to Abraham and Bertha Hays in Storndorf, Hesse-Darmstadt, Germany.
 He immigrated to Cleveland in 1852 and worked in retail stores before joining his father-in-law, Simson Thorman, in his hide and wool business in 1860.
 He left to establish the Hays Bros. clothing store in 1864.